Nineteen Martyrs of Aklan: Background

 Former Filipino migrant workers Francisco del Castillo and Candido Iban won a lottery while there were in Australia.
 They returned to Manila in the Philippines in 1894 or 1895 to join the Katipunan, a revolutionary group seeking independence of the Philippines from Spain.
-They donated part of their winnings to help fund the a printing press that would be used for the publication of Kalayaan, the Katipunan's newspaper.
+They donated part of their winnings to help fund the printing press that would be used for the publication of Kalayaan, the Katipunan's newspaper.
 The first issue was released in March 1896.

 The two were later directed by Andres Bonifacio to establish a chapter of the Katipunan in the Visayas.
-Del Castillo died in a fight on March 17, 1897 which led to the increase of pro-revolution sentiment in Capiz (in an area which now forms part of modern-day Aklan).
+Del Castillo died in a fight on March 17, 1897, which led to the increase of pro-revolution sentiment in Capiz (in an area which now forms part of modern-day Aklan).
 The remaining revolutionaries were promised of amnesty by the Spanish colonial government but were imprisoned and tortured instead.
 They were executed on March 23, 1897.